List of Trailer Park Boys characters: Bubbles

 Bubbles (played by Mike Smith) is the youngest primary character, Julian and Ricky's closest friend, and the series' breakout character.
 In the first season, like most of the characters in the show, Bubbles maintains a somewhat-reserved demeanour to look good on camera.
 Early on, he reveals that he was abandoned by his parents, retaining only a bubble-making machine as keepsake from his childhood.
 As the series progresses, he reveals many sides to his personality.

 Bubbles's full name is not revealed until a later TPB film, Trailer Park Boys: Don't Legalize It.
 In a scene, his parents' mailbox reveals his last name to be Harnis, a play on the name for a business, Harness Work.
 Throughout the Trailer Park Boys series, he is simply referred to as 'Bubbles' by other characters, friends, hospitals, courts, and other officials and entities.
 He is known for his hoarse Maritimer English, sensitive nature, pearl snap shirts, and thick glasses that magnify his eyes to a considerable degree.
 Bubbles has never been seen without his glasses, even in photographs of him as a child.
+His home is a shed on the trailer park and he is socially inept.